vijinho/f3-boilerplate/README.md

 ## Usage

 - Clone the project
-- Change the `app/config/default.ini` and `config.ini.example` files to suit
+- Change the `app/config/default.ini` and `config.example.ini` files to suit
   your project - create your local setup `config.ini` file from this.
 - Change the files in `app/lib/App` and the associated routes in `app/config/routes-*.ini` to suit.